Grey Stafford

-Dr. Grey Stafford is an animal trainer, zoologist, educator, and currently the Director of Conservation at the Wildlife World Zoo and Aquarium in Phoenix, Arizona.
-He is also a spokesperson for the zoo and aquarium industry and has been featured on nationally televised programs.
+Grey Stafford is an American animal trainer, zoologist, and educator who is the Director of Conservation at the Wildlife World Zoo and Aquarium in Phoenix, Arizona.
+He is also a spokesperson for the zoo and aquarium industry.

-Grey is also the author of Zoomility: Keeper Tales of Training with Positive Reinforcement.
+Grey is the author of Zoomility: Keeper Tales of Training with Positive Reinforcement.
 His mentor, Jack Hanna, wrote the book's foreword.

-Early years
+Early life and education

 Grey was raised in Cleveland, Ohio and began his animal training career as a marine mammal trainer at SeaWorld of Ohio under the auspices of acclaimed animal trainers Thad Lacinak and Ted Turner.

-Education

 He holds a PhD granted by the Department of Biological Sciences at Kent State University.

 Career

-Grey serves as the Director of Conservation at the Wildlife World Zoo and Aquarium in Phoenix and appears regularly as a guest animal expert on "Fox 10 Arizona Morning," Good Morning Arizona and Your Life A to Z. He is a zoo spokesperson and has helped feature animals on The Ellen DeGeneres Show, Late Show with David Letterman, The Tonight Show with Jay Leno, Larry King Live, Martha Stewart, Rosie O'Donnell, Good Morning America and Weekend Extra.
-He has also been featured on the Sci Fi Channel.
+Grey works as the Director of Conservation at the Wildlife World Zoo and Aquarium in Phoenix and has appeared as a guest animal expert on "Fox 10 Arizona Morning," Good Morning Arizona and Your Life A to Z. He is a zoo spokesperson.

-Professional Service

-Stafford also serves on the editorial advisory board for the International Marine Animal Trainers Association (IMATA).
+Stafford serves on the editorial advisory board for the International Marine Animal Trainers Association (IMATA).

-Commentator

-Grey serves as an expert commentator regarding captive animal issues for national and international media outlets.
+Grey has been an expert commentator regarding captive animal issues for media outlets.
 On July 30, 2010 he was interviewed by CNN HLN concerning the fatal grizzly bear attacks in Montana.
 In 2013, he was selected along with his colleague William Hurley IV to serve as a guest panelist for a critique of the controversial docudrama Blackfish (film) for CNN.